cgbarros/DynamicProgramming/README.md

 - The second and second-to-last numbers are equal to the row's index (e. g. `(4, 1)` and `(4, 3)` should return `4`), so if `k = 1` or `k = n - k`, the function returns `n` immediately.
 - Lastly, and more importantly, Pascal's triangle is symmetric (e.g. `(10, 3)` is equal to `(10, 8)`.
 That means we only have to calculate half of it.
 We never have to calculare `k` for `k * 2 > n`.
 With this optimization we should have slightly more than double the speed.
 This is implemented in `(pasc-better)`

 You can run and test this implementation at https://replit.com/@CaioFooBarros/DynamicProgramming.
 Since Scheme is a high-level language it's slower than C, for instance, so you can easilly see the effect of the optimization.
+Check a C implementation of the same optimization at https://github.com/cgbarros/Pascal-Triangle-in-C.